 - On the western shore, several small wooden structures are visible, along with a stakewall that half-surrounds the settlement.
 There is no sign of life in this area. - Near the northern beach, a half-submerged sloop is visible.
-It is obviously the wreck of the Firedancer, Captain Z'thngora's ship. - Large birds circle above the jungle to the southeast of the bay, likely indicating a kill of some kind.
-A DC 20 WISDOM (PERCEPTION) check observes that they are strange creatures, possessing the scaly bodies of lizards but the green feathered wings of a bird.
+This is obviously the wreck of the Firedancer, Captain Z'thngora's ship. - Large birds circle above the jungle to the southeast of the bay, likely indicating a kill of some kind.
+Those with good vision discern that they are strange creatures, possessing the scaly bodies of lizards but the green feathered wings of a bird.